 God’s Purpose in Abortion Pain

 “I’ve confessed my sin, Sydna, to you and God,” the woman outlined.
-“I’ve attended a weekend abortion recovery retreat as well.
+“I’ve attended an abortion recovery program too.
 Why isn’t the pain gone now?
 Why isn’t God healing me faster?”

 So why doesn’t God just take away this pain when we come and confess our sin to Him?
 We all know that is within His power.

 Whatever you may think, God doesn’t enjoy watching His children suffer.
 He has a reason for us to experience this pain if He requires that we endure it.
 God does not waste our pain.